DrewLazar/Ord_Accelerometer/Readme.md

-Code and data for paper Ordinal Statistical Models of Physical Activity Levels from Accelerometer Data
+Code and data for paper Ordinal Statistical Models of Physical Activity Levels from Accelerometer Data prepared by Shafayet S. Hossain and Drew Lazar